loriyana-saves-daniel/programmers-spot/README.md

 # programmerSSpot

 ### This project is a Web Application built with ASP.NET Web Forms.
-Its' purpose is for programmers to be able to present themselves and to find good opportunities.
+Its' purpose is for programmers to be able to present themselves, share opinions on different software companies and find good opportunities.
+ProgrammerSSpot can also be helpful to software companies when the are looking for developers.